-When children start playing Phonics Hero they will be presented with the option to start at the beginning or take a placement test, like this:
+With our add-on, Child Accounts, when children start playing they will be presented with the option to start at the beginning or take a placement test, like this:

 If you choose the placement test, the game uses nonsense words to assess the child, like this:

 One thing to remember is your phonics assessment is always going to be better than a computer’s, so I would recommend you move the children based on your own data.
 You can move children’s levels from your Teacher Account – this video shows you how: